 Residential requirements vary by program to accommodate the learning outcomes associated with specific degrees.

 Residential conferences for our online programs are held at the start of each semester, both for in-person learning and to introduce courses for the first term of that semester.
 For most online degree programs, these conferences are held at locations in the San Francisco Bay Area.

 For more about locations, see the calendar for your individual graduate degree program.

-All new students at Saybrook University (except those in the Seattle master’s program) are required to attend an additional residential orientation held immediately before their first RC.
+All new students at Saybrook University (except those in the Bellevue, Washington, master’s program) are required to attend an additional residential orientation held immediately before their first RC.
 The orientation familiarizes students with Saybrook University’s education requirements, faculty and staff, distance learning modalities, and courses for the initial term.

-New students in the School of Mind-Body Medicine attend one five-day residential conference, and continuing students attend three-day residential conferences in August and January, until they have completed all courses in their program plans with residential components.
+New students in the M.S and Ph.D. in Mind-Body Medicine attend a 1-day residential orientation and 5-day residential conference, and continuing students attend at least three additional 5-day residential conferences in August and January.
+Students may attend additional residential conference days if required for the courses in their program plans.

 Students in the Ph.D.
 Psychology, Psychophysiology Specialization program attend one of the two required residential conferences in San Francisco (August) and the other at the annual meetings of the Association for Applied Psychophysiology and Biofeedback (AAPB), held in March but for which exact dates and location vary from year to year.